 This is Siva as Tripura Vijaya, victor of the three cities, with his consort Uma/Parvati.
 In this context, she is Tripura Sundari.

-Siva is identified by his attributes in his rear hands Parasu (battle axe) and Mirga (antelope).
+Siva is identified by his attributes in his rear hands, Parasu (battle axe) and Mirga (antelope).
 His front hands are meant to be holding an arrow (right) and a bow (left).

 The story: “The demons in the form of flying fortresses of iron, silver and gold were destroying everything.
-The celestials, comprising of Devas, were unable to contain the demons and appealed to Siva for help.
-According to one version of the story, Siva destroys the three cities with a single arrow when the three cities aligned along a straight line.
+The celestials, comprising Devas, were unable to contain the demons and appealed to Siva for help.
+According to one version of the story, Siva destroys the three cities with a single arrow when the three cities are aligned along a straight line.
 Hence the name Tripura Vijaya.”

 The worship of Tripura Vijaya reached its peak during RajaRaja chola’s time (roughly the 10th century CE) and continued until Nataraja became an important idol for worship.

-The figures are squattish suggesting they belong to a later period.
+The figures are squattish, suggesting they belong to a later period.
 Take time to look at the way Siva’s Jata Makuta is sculpted.
 See the enlarged view for Siva’s third eye.

-Both Siva and Uma are standing in Tribanga (with triple bends) full of grace and are in benevolent mood to bless the devotees.
+Both Siva and Uma are standing in Tribanga (with triple bends) full of grace and are in a benevolent mood to bless the devotees.

 http://tamilartsacademy.com/journals/volume2/articles/tripurantaka.html